-2.1 BEHAVIORAL ECONOMICS
+2. BEHAVIORAL ECONOMICS

 Over the past few decades, the neoclassical view of human behavior is being increasingly replaced by an alternative commonly called behavioral economics.
 Behavioral economics gathers insights from numerous disciplines including economics, psychology, sociology, anthropology, neuroscience, and biology to determine and predict how people actually make economic decisions.
-Rather than simply stating assumptions, behavioral economics tests theories using experiments and other empirical evidence.
-Studies in this area have proven valuable in explaining behaviors that may appear to be irrational, and why people often seem to act against their own self-interest.1 behavioral economics: a subfield of microeconomics that uses insights from various social and biological sciences to explore how people make actual economic decisions.
+Behavioral economics emphasizes using experiments and other empirical evidence to test hypotheses.
+Studies in this area have proven valuable in explaining behaviors that may appear to be irrational, and why people often seem to act against their own interests.

+behavioral economics: a subfield of microeconomics that uses insights from various social and biological sciences to explore how people make actual economic decisions